kanchen4552/kanchen4552.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Kan will join Weill Cornell Medicine, Cornell University as a tenure-track Assistant Professor of Biostatistics in the Department of Population Health Sciences in summer 2026.
+Kan will join Weill Cornell Medicine, Cornell University as a tenure-track Assistant Professor in the Department of Population Health Sciences in summer 2026.